juniorgasparotto/GraphExpression/README.md

 IEnumerable<EntityItem<T>> Siblings(EntityItemFilterDelegate<T> filter, EntityItemFilterDelegate<T> stop = null, SiblingDirection direction = SiblingDirection.Start, int? positionStart = null, int? positionEnd = null)
 ```

-**3)** the third overload filters only by the depth of start and end in the specified direction.
+**3)** the third overload filters only by the depth of beginning and end in the specified direction.

 ```csharp
 IEnumerable<EntityItem<T>> Siblings(int positionStart, int positionEnd, SiblingDirection direction = SiblingDirection.Start)
 ```

-**4)** the fourth overload only filters by depth of order in the specified direction.
+**4)** the fourth overload only the final depth of filters specified direction.

 ```csharp
 IEnumerable<EntityItem<T>> Siblings(int positionEnd, SiblingDirection direction = SiblingDirection.Start)
 ```

-**5)** this method has the same usefulness of standard overload, however he is a simplifier to retrieve all the brothers until a brother return negative `stop` parameter.
+**5)** this method has the same usefulness of standard overload, however he is a simplifier to retrieve all the brothers until a brother return negative in the parameter "stop".
 Otherwise be returned all the brothers until the last or the first (depends on the `direction` parameter).
 He uses the delegate `EntityItemFilterDelegate2` , that is, we have the depth information of the item to use in the search.

 ```csharp
 IEnumerable<EntityItem<T>> SiblingsUntil(EntityItemFilterDelegate2<T> stop, EntityItemFilterDelegate2<T> filter = null, SiblingDirection direction = SiblingDirection.Start)